 Sabreman was first introduced to us in the excellent ‘Sabre Wulf’ (review coming soon) and then continued his adventures in ‘Underwurlde’.
 Those of you who have had the pleasure of playing and completing ‘Underwurlde’ will remember that there were three exits you could choose to end the game, each which contained an advert for a then upcoming game continuing the adventures of Sabreman.
 The first exit mentioned ‘Knight Lore’, which was released around the same time as ‘Underwurlde’, the second ‘Pentagram’ which came out a year later in 1986 and the third names ‘Mire Mare’.

 THE POTION CASTS, ITS MAGIC STRONG, ALL EVIL MUST BEWARE, THE SPELL HAS BROKEN, YOU ARE FREE, GO FORTH TO MIREMARE

 Why didn’t we get to see this potentially awesome game?

-In the mid-eighties the Stamper brothers (owners of and main coders for Ultimate) were looking beyond home computers and turning their interest towards developing games for the emerging consoles.
+In the mid-eighties the Stamper brothers, owners of and main coders for ‘Ultimate’ (the trading name of Ashby Computers and Graphics), were looking beyond home computers and turning their interest towards developing games for the emerging consoles.
 There are many documented reasons for their decision: (i) increasing frustration with the technical limitations of computers at the time, in particular their main platform the Sinclair ZX Spectrum (most don’t realise that the Stampers didn’t actually code many games for other home computers), (ii) elimination of load times with the new cartridge based consoles and (iii) increasing amounts of software piracy.
 As such, from as early as 1983 they became interested in developing games for Nintendo’s NES, which alleviated many of their concerns and frustrations.

 It was envisaged by many that ‘Mire Mare’ was being coded as another Filmation game, but Leigh Loveday from Rare Ltd. revealed in the late 1990’s that it would have been more of a return to the ‘top down’ game play of ‘Sabrewulf’.
 Leigh even sneekly managed to scan the cover artwork, from Tim Stampers personal folder.